Presented by Alzheimer’s Research UK

 How would it feel to face these challenges every day?

-A Walk Through Dementia is exclusive to Android.
-Download the app for free from the Play Store.
+A Walk Through Dementia is available on Android and iOS devices.
+Download the app for free from your app store.

 ORDER YOUR CARDBOARD HEADSET